-While the most recent Doing Business data reflect the efficiency of insolvency proceedings in Australia today, data over time show where the efficiency has
+While the most recent Doing Business data reflect the efficiency of insolvency proceedings in Bangladesh today, data over time show where the efficiency has changed-and where it has not (table 11.1).
+That can help identify where the potential for improvement is greatest.

-Table 11.1 The ease of resolving insolvency in Australia over time By Doing Business report year
+Table 11.1 The ease of resolving insolvency in Bangladesh over time